Skip to content

 Thomas was born in Dennistoun, Glasgow on 12 June 1889 to parents Robert and Harriet Gracie.

-Leaving school, James studied bookkeeping before finding work as a meat salesman.
+Leaving school, Thomas studied bookkeeping before finding work as a meat salesman.
 At this time, he was playing Junior football for Shawfield (junior football in Scotland is the equivalent to the English non-league game) but was offered the chance to go pro in 1907.

 That year, Thomas was approached by third-place Airdrieonians.
 Following that, Thomas had spells for Hamilton Academical and Arthurlie before joining Morton in 1910.